microsoft/botframework-solutions/docs/_docs/reference/skills/productivity-email.md

 *
 {:toc}

 ## Overview
-The Email Skill provides Email related capabilities to a Virtual Assistant.
+The Email Skill provides email related capabilities to a Virtual Assistant.
-The most common scenarios have been implemented in this beta release, with additional scenarios in development.

-## Supported Sources

-> Office 365 and Outlook.com through the Microsoft Graph is supported along with support for Google accounts.

-## Supported Scenarios
+## Supported scenarios

 The following scenarios are currently supported by the Skill: